|By Frances McCart,

 - A 2-year Post Secondary School diploma plus at least 3 years experience.

 The most common categories that IT professionals enter the US under are either Computer Systems Analyst or Management Consultant.
-You can find the full list here and this link from the Canadian government provides additional information about temporary entry into the US under NAFTA.
+You can find the full list here (scroll to Section 3.8) and this link from the Canadian government provides additional information about temporary entry into the US under NAFTA.

 Once you understand the process, it is important to work closely with your petitioning firm in ensuring you have all the proper documentation to enter the US and petition with the INS for TN Status.
 The most common issues I have seen over the years is a lack of supporting documentation.
 When petitioning for TN status, it is critical to have the following documentation in hand PRIOR to going to a port of entry (border crossing or at a Canadian airport that has a US immigration office onsite).